edayot/ItemIO/README.md

 ### - Containers
 All item frames, marker and armor_stand can be declared as custom container with the tag ``itemio.container``

+Also you need to execute as the container on placement ``function #itemio:calls/container/init``

 You can configure the input/output feature in there entity data the path is :

 - For makers : ``data.itemio.ioconfig``